 If parents would like to talk with their child's teacher, they should call either before classes begin or after the students are dismissed.
 Parents may call during class hours and leave a message with the office for the teacher.
-The teacher will return the call as soon as possible.
+The teacher will return the call within 24 hours.